GoodManWEN/pipeit/README.md

 Use simple `Read()`/`Write()`/`ReadB()`/`WriteB()` functions instead of the default practice of `with open()`.
 You can specify the encoding format, but they are specified as `utf-8` by default.
 Another advantage of doing this is that you no longer need to worry about accidentally emptying the file by not changing 'w' to 'r'.

-Similarly, you can use pipes to send data to them, or pipes to receive data from them.

 ```Python
 from pipeit import *
 import json